neoblackxt/AnyWebView/README.md

 Any WebView is OK!

+### Feature

+**THIS IS AN EXPERIMENTAL BRANCH, IT IS PROBABLY UNSTABLE.**

+It tries to detect all system webviews and adds them into the developer options.

 <img src=".github/webviews.jpg" width="720"/>

+### Usage

 Android Framework should be selected in LSPosed.

 A webview app must be installed for all users (or in all spaces) to be selectable.
 Maybe deleting redundant users is alternative. adb command:

-Enabling "[redundant packages](https://chromium.googlesource.com/chromium/src/+/HEAD/android_webview/docs/quick-start.md#valid-package-is-not-installed_enabled-for-all-users)" (Maybe it won't work, but that's OK.):
+Enable "[redundant packages](https://chromium.googlesource.com/chromium/src/+/HEAD/android_webview/docs/quick-start.md#valid-package-is-not-installed_enabled-for-all-users)" (Maybe it won't work, but that's OK.):

 `adb shell cmd webviewupdate enable-redundant-packages`